MentalWhiteNoise/MentalWhiteNoise.github.io/Projects/Custom RetroPie Arcade/Install and Config RetroPie.md

       * psx (Playstation One)
       * snes

    After the copy finished, I ejected the thumb drive, brought it over to the RPI, and waited for the blinking to stop.
-Because I had a lot of ROMs, and my thumb drive was no where near as large as the SD card, I had to repeat this proces several times.
+Because I had a lot of ROMs, and my thumb drive was nowhere near as large as the SD card, I had to repeat this process several times.

 3. Clean up the list of systems

    I then edited the EmulationStation systems config file (etc/emulationstation/es_systems.cfg) and commented out all systems that I did not want.
 I found this easier than worrying about where there was and was not folders.

    For the PlayStation (psx) games, some had multiple files.
-I needed to comment out all of the unwanted extensions, leaving only the .CUE files.
+I needed to comment out all the unwanted extensions, leaving only the .CUE files.
 This only works if you disable the folder search for the system (<https://github.com/Aloshi/EmulationStation/issues/314>)

    Because I had such a long list of ROMs (particularly for the Atari), I categorized them into genre specific folders.
 That has made it easier to search through the lists.
 It also adds to the arcade by letting players find games similar to ones they remember.